jayrbolton/kbase-notes/sdk-plan.md

 ### General ease-of-use

 * Script generator
-  * One input, one output
+  * One input, one output (?)
   * Need to expand concrete ideas here
 * Auto-download assembly and genome parameters to scratch if they have the right type
-  * ???
+  * Maybe the type alone doesn't work
-  * auto-download to scratch
+  * Abstract away scratch -- auto-download to a path in scratch
-  * abstract away scratch
 * Auto-generate a report based on some standard return data from the method
-  * Can already return
+  * Can already do this to a limited extent
 * Easy `kb-sdk` installation with a shell command like: `curl https://sh.rustup.rs -sSf | sh`
 * `kb-sdk release` to publish changes
 * Add a `kb-sdk shell` command